Scaranman/Portfolio-Site/content/en/project/Laundy/index.md

 <h3>The Solution</h3>

 Laundy allows owners of community laundry rooms such as laundromats and laundry rooms in large buildings such as dorms to give customers or tenants an smarter way of doing laundry.
-With Laundy, users can tell when a laundry machine is in-use, available, or out of order.
-Users can also easily report an issue with the machines or anything else in the facility right from the app.
+With Laundy, users can:

+- tell when a laundry machine is in-use, available, or out of order
+- Easily report an issue with the machines or anything else in the facility right from the app.

 <h3>Low-fi Prototype</h3>